Tu Aashiqui: Jannat Zubair Rahmani’s Mother MIFFED With Makers Over Jannat & Ritvik’s Kissing Scene!

 Jannat’s Mother Miffed With The Makers!

 According to the report, Jannat mother had ensured no kissing pact, before signing the dotted lines.
-She is upset that the makers are not keeping up their promise.
+She is upset that the makers did not keep up their promise.

 Tu Aashiqui Latest Update: Poorva & Anita Surprise Pankti

-Coming back to the show - In the latest episode, we saw as to how Poorva and Anita surprised Pankti with a cake.
+Coming back to the show, in the latest episode, we saw as to how Poorva and Anita surprised Pankti with a cake.
 As the trio cut the cake, the doorbell rings.
 Pankti feels it is Ahaan and says that their dreams are fulfilled as Jaishri productions gave her a chance to sing.

 JD Ruins Their Happiness